Archive for Race Reflections

 2000 Rolex 24

-At the front the battle raged between the Lista Ferrari and the Lola Ford of Konrad Motorsports with the evergreen Jan Lammers leading the charge.
-This conflict continued for the first three hours until an oil leak delayed the #31 car.
+The battle raged up front between the Lista Ferrari and the Lola Ford of Konrad Motorsports with the evergreen Jan Lammers leading the charge.
+This conflict continued for the first three hours until an oil leak delayed the Lola.
 The #20 Dyson Riley & Scott took up the challenge shadowed by the leading Cadillac.

 The gradual erosion of the lead prototypes propelled the GTO class battle into the the top ten positions overall.
 The #3 Covette of Ron Fellows, Justin Bell and Chris Kneifel pushing the #91 Viper of Olivier Beretta, Karl Wendlinger and Dominic Dupuy very hard and in case they stumbled there were the three support cars from the the Detroit duo in close attendance.